Armi Ratia

-Armi Maria Ratia née Airaksinen (13 July 1912 – 3 October 1979) was the co-founder of the Finnish textile and clothing company Marimekko Oy.
-She is among Finland's most famous female entrepreneurs.
+Armi Maria Ratia née Airaksinen (13 July 1912 – 3 October 1979) was a Finnish businesswoman, she was the co-founder of the Finnish textile and clothing company Marimekko Ltd. She is among Finland's most famous female entrepreneurs.
 She was born in Pälkjärvi in Ladoga Karelia.
 For a detailed biographical article in the context of her Marimekko company, see The National Biography of Finland entry.

 She is buried in the Hietaniemi Cemetery in Helsinki.